-From selecting tile to furniture, lighting, appliances, and paint colors– there are many major decisions involved in the process of making a house a home.
+From selecting lighting to picking paint – there are many major decisions involved in the process of making a house a home.
 With all these moving parts, it can be hard to remember that design is in the details too.
 And hardware is a detail that can easily become an afterthought.
 But the right knob or pull can make a serious visual impact, elevating the room in a way that is easy and effortless.
 And when you think about the countless times that cabinet hardware is used throughout everyday undertakings, it becomes clear that the value and joy that a well-made piece of hardware brings is well worth the investment.

 Types of Cabinet Hardware